unixorn/awesome-zsh-plugins/README.md

 - [zellij (tranzystorek-io)](https://github.com/tranzystorek-io/zellij-zsh) - Provides an environment that autostarts [zellij](https://github.com/zellij-org/zellij) as your terminal's multiplexer.
 - [zeno](https://github.com/yuki-yano/zeno.zsh) - Fuzzy completion and utility plugin powered by [Deno](https://deno.land/).
 - [zenplash](https://github.com/Chivier/zenplash) - Creates files from templates stored in a user directory.
 - [zero](https://github.com/arlimus/zero.zsh) - Zero is both a plugin and a theme.
 See the github page for installation details.
+Includes `git` and `hg` status decorators.
 - [zflai](https://github.com/zdharma-continuum/zflai) - A fast logging framework for ZSH.
 - [zfzf](https://github.com/b0o/zfzf) - A fzf-powered file picker for ZSH which allows you to quickly navigate the directory hierarchy.
 - [zgen-compinit-tweak](https://github.com/seletskiy/zsh-zgen-compinit-tweak) - Make compinit run only once after all loading is done by [zgen](https://github.com/tarjoilija/zgen).